redhat-openstack/website/source/uncategorized/deploying-an-rdo-overcloud-with-instack.html.md

 When logging into the dashboard the default user and password are found in the /root/stackrc file on the undercloud node, OS_USERNAME and OS_PASSWORD.
 Once you have logged into the Web UI use [this guide](https://wiki.openstack.org/wiki/Tuskar/UsageGuide) to continue deploying your Overcloud.
 After a successful deployment the next step is: [ Testing an RDO Overcloud with Instack ](Testing an RDO Overcloud with Instack)

-After a successful deployment, you should see "Overcloud Deployed" in the standard output of the terminal.
 Next steps: [ Testing an RDO Overcloud with Instack](Testing an RDO Overcloud with Instack).
 If you run into issues and want to redeploy your Overcloud the first step is to delete it using the instructions in the [FAQ](http://openstack.redhat.com/Instack_FAQ#How_do_I_delete_the_Overcloud.3F).
 You should then be able to re-execute instack-prepare-for-overcloud and deploy the Overcloud again.